 It is also possible that you are using a CDN.
 Hence you will need to rerun the above process to find any hardcoded http://cdn.mydomain.com URLs and replace them with https://cdn.mydomain.com.

-Please note, due to security reasons, do not forget to delete the script after running and completing the process.
+Please note, that due to security reasons, do not forget to delete the script after running and completing the process.
 You can carry this process by clicking on the “delete me” button, as shown in the picture below.

 Update libraries and Custom Scripts HTTP to HTTPS